erikdubois/AntergosI3/README.md

     cd installation
     ls

-This folder contains all the settings you will ever need for your i3wm.
+This folder installation contains all the scripts you will ever need for your i3wm.

 ##Software installation